Lake Mungo (2008)

-Not enough to make her want to bury a few doodads in the ground, that miraculously, the family managed to find amidst a huge expanse of landscape.
+Not enough to make her want to bury a few doodads in the ground, which miraculously, the family managed to find amidst a huge expanse of landscape.
 What superb tracking skills.

 The only real tragic thing was that Alice had to be part of this bunch for 16 years of her life.
 And where was this dog in the film?
 Maybe he’s a ghost too.

 Did she drown by accident?
 Did that scary bloated image jump out at her via reflection in the water?
 Some bloggers theorized that the neighbors killed her so as to avoid being caught for statutory rape.
 I’d like to know how they could have done that, while the brother was getting out of the water because he was cold.
-Perhaps the water made his bruises more blue.
-Perhaps the neighbors hid behind a magic faked rock in the Dam and beat her so badly that she fell below the surface, but the father and brother couldn’t hear her screams because they had faked their own presence at the Dam all together.
-I guess mom was busy sneaking into someone else’s house, trying someone else’s coffee for a change.
+Perhaps the water made his bruises bluer.
+Perhaps the neighbors hid behind a magic-faked rock in the Dam and beat her so badly that she fell below the surface, but the father and brother couldn’t hear her screams because they had faked their own presence at the Dam altogether.
+I guess Mom was busy sneaking into someone else’s house, trying someone else’s coffee for a change.
 Speaking of faking things, they might have tried calling this film Fake Mungo.

-Maybe they should have held the séance in the dark like other spiritualists do.
+Maybe they should have held the séance in the dark as other spiritualists do.
 Instead of looking like they were sitting around paying the bills at the table.

 This is where it hurt me!
 At the brain stem.